 The project uses Solid Drug Nanoparticle (SDN) technology to facilitate effective exposure to a long-acting drug formulation for a period between one and four months.
 This new innovation offers potential for rapid development at low cost and with optimal product performance.
 Our approach will quickly develop cost effective options to deliver high doses of active pharmaceutical ingredients.

 This project will expand global knowledge in long-acting injectable product development, regulation of the technology and its administration in healthcare provision.

-The LONGEVITY project will significantly impact the treatment of malaria, tuberculosis and hepatitis C therapies in various ways.
+The LONGEVITY project can be transformational to the treatment of malaria, tuberculosis and hepatitis C therapies in various ways;

 Malaria is a huge burden in the poorest nations, disproportionately affecting children under five and those residing in rural areas.
 Approximately 92% of malaria cases and 93% of malaria deaths are within lower and middle-income countries.
 In 2017 children under five accounted for 61% of malaria deaths worldwide.
 These statistics can be reduced by tackling the issue of non-adherence and control of the disease.
-An anti-malarial long acting injectible prophylactic will address the lack of adherence to oral medicines while adding a key tool to support World Health Organisation control strategies.
+An anti-malarial long-acting injectable prophylactic will address the lack of adherence to oral medicines while adding a key tool to support World Health Organisation control strategies.
 A long-acting injectable chemoprophylactic will allow transmission control and aid future strategies to eliminate the disease.

 Long oral regimens and poor patient acceptability contribute to ineffective and underutilized prevention therapies.
 Effective short courses exist but are costly and require daily or weekly intake resulting in less than 50% completion rate despite the potential for cure.
 There is also a significant issue with stigma in lower and middle-income communities resulting in an evident barrier in seeking treatment.
 Long-acting injectable formulations will contribute massively to patient acceptability and completion rates of therapy by reducing the complexity of treatment.
 An administration of between one and two injections will replace a regimen of anywhere between one and 36 months and sometimes hundreds of doses of oral medication.